fedir/fedir.github.com/_posts/2014-01-06-gitlab-projects-management-from-shell.md

 If You would like to script Gitlab projects creation, You could manage Gitlab and its projects from shell

-For actual version of Gitab, I could recommend python-gitlab, wichh works flawessly with Gitlab API V3.
+For actual version of Gitab, I could recommend python-gitlab, which works flawessly with Gitlab API V3.

 ##  Installation